 Theory and laboratory instruction in the use and operation of electrical machinery and transformers, meters and metering methods used with this equipment, and troubleshooting procedures using schematic diagrams.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT126.
 Spring Only.

 Industrial Control and Troubleshooting

 Hands-on troubleshooting of solid-state circuits used for industrial applications.
-4 Credits (3 Lecture - 3 Lab) Prerequisite(s): ELT238 or ELT232.
+4 Credits (3 Lecture - 3 Lab) Prerequisite(s): ELT238.
 Spring Only.

 Electrical Systems Analysis

 Lecture and laboratory instruction to provide a comprehensive program through laboratory experiments and report writing to master the principle and operation of machines and devices that generate, transform and use electrical power.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT122.
 Spring Only.